nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 If a routine in an add-on runs for a long time, NVDA would appear to freeze or stop responding altogether.
 This is where threads come in - running a long-running task with a different thread, allowing NVDA to remain responsive.

 Although Python does support threads, it can run one thing at a time due to global interpreter lock (GIL).
 Thus, on computers with multiple processor cores, it is advised to use processes (via multiprocessing module) to allow Python interpreters to run on all cores.
-However, this workaround introduces latency and overhead, so for many scenarios, threads are prefered.
+However, this workaround introduces latency and overhead, so for many scenarios, threads are preferred.

 #### Threading scenarios

 Threads are useful if

 * You need to work on something while waiting for a result.
 For example, if a global plugin needs to access the internet for various tasks, a separate thread can be used for obtaining online information while NVDA is busy with something else.
-* Monitor things in the background without interupting NVDA.
+* Monitor things in the background without interrupting NVDA.
 For example, an overlay class defined in an app module can use a thread to announce screen information as it changes in the background.
 * Run tasks periodically.
 For example, a speech synthesizer can use a timer thread to determine if a hardware synthesizer is ready or not.

 #### Threading examples